emqx/cloud-docs/en_US/deployments/auth_and_acl.md

 ACL information can be imported in bulk through CSV files.

 > `All Users` are not supported

-1. Click `import` button
-2. Download the template
+1. Download the template

-3. Fill in the ACL information and submit the file
+2. Fill in the ACL information and submit the file

    The sample template file for `username` is shown below: